Włodawa Synagogue: Complex overview

-Włodawa Great Synagogue
+Great Synagogue

-The Great Synagogue (1764–74) was built to replace a wooden synagogue of 1684.
-It is a Baroque structure, with a ground floor entrance and a high-ceilinged, second-story sanctuary.
+The Great Synagogue was built between 1764 and 1774 to replace a wooden synagogue that was completed in 1684.
+The Great synagogue is a Baroque structure, with a ground floor entrance and a high-ceilinged, second-story sanctuary.
 The flanking wings give the building a general configuration similar to the palaces and great manor houses of the Polish nobility of the era.
 The wings held women's prayer rooms.
 Also unusual is the three-tiered copper roof that takes the general form of the unique wooden synagogues of the Polish-Lithuanian commonwealth.
 The first official inventory of important buildings in Poland, A General View of the Nature of Ancient Monuments in the Kingdom of Poland, led by Kazimierz Stronczynski in 1844–55, describes the Great Synagogue of Włodawa as one of Poland's architecturally notable buildings.

 The original one-story building was expanded in the nineteenth century.
 The present building is cross-vaulted with lunettes and nine fields.
 It is supported by four weight-bearing columns, which surround but do not form part of the bimah.
 The bimah is a 1936 reproduction of the bimah lost in a fire in 1934.
 The masonry columns survived the fire.

 The walls and ceilings are molded and painted, and bear both Jewish and Polish motifs.
 One of the ceiling rosette paintings features the stork, a highly popular symbol of Poland, and the central of the nine ceiling rosettes, in the place of honor over the bimah, is an eagle, which is both a symbol of both Poland and Israel.